Axion Dark Radiation: Hubble Tension and Hyper-kamiokande Neutrino Experiment: Saxion Cosmology and Hubble Tension

+After inflation, the saxion obtains the enormous potential $\sim m_{s}^2 s_{\rm{I}}^2$.
+Due to the Hubble friction, the saxion field remains fixed at $s_{I}$.
+However, when the Hubble parameter decreases to $3H \sim m_{s}$, the saxion field starts to oscillate at the temperature $T_{\rm osc}$, which is given by

+Here $g_{\ast}(T_{\rm{osc}})$ represents the effective number of degree of freedom in the thermal bath at the oscillation temperature $T_{\rm{osc}}$.
+Note that the saxion oscillation occurs at the early radiation dominated era ($RD^{\ast}$).
+After the oscillation of the saxion, its energy density $\rho_{s}$ drops as $a^{-3}$ as the non-relativistic matter.
+Since the radiation decreases as $a^{-4}$, the saxion energy density $\rho_{s}$ will eventually dominate the early universe after the temperature $T_{M}$.
+Assuming $g_{\ast}(T_{\rm{osc}})=g_{\ast}(T_{M})$, we derive the transition temperature $T_{M}$, which is given by

+Subsequently, the Universe enters the early matter-dominated era (MD) induced by the saxion energy density $\rho_{s}$, which consists of the adiabatic (MD$_{A}$) and non-adiabatic (MD$_{NA}$) phases.
+During the adiabatic era, the radiation energy density MD$_{A}$ is dominated by the initial red-shift radiation while it will be dominated by the relativistic particles from the saxion decay at the temperature $T_{NA}$.
+Eventually, when $H \sim \Gamma_{s}$, most of saxions will decay at the temperature $T_{s}$, which is given by

+After saxion decay, the Universe will enter the regular radiation-dominated era (RD).
+The cosmological history of the saxion is displayed in Fig.~\ref{saxion cosmology}.

 Due to the saxion decay, it should be mentioned that there will be extra radiation energy from the axion, which can be injected into the early universe in the form of dark radiation.
-During the radiation dominant epoch, the dark radiation can alter the expansion rate of the universe via increasing the radiation energy in the Friedmann equation in flat universe, which is related with the Hubble constant by
+During the radiation dominant epoch, the dark radiation can alter the expansion rate of the universe via increasing the radiation energy in the Friedmann equation in a flat universe, which is related to the Hubble constant by

 where $\rho_{\gamma}$, $\rho_{\nu}$ and $\rho_a$ is the energy density of photon, neutrino and axion, respectively.
 The extra axion radiation will contribute to the effective number of neutrino species $ N_{\rm eff}$, which has a positive relation to the Hubble constant.
-The additional $\Delta N_{\rm eff}$ is parameterized by
+Any additional free-streaming radiation that is not included in the photon bath is usually encapsulated in the effective number of relativistic degrees of freedom $N_{\rm eff}$.
+In our work, we impose such constraints on the axion dark radiation by using the bounds on $\Delta N_{\rm{eff}}$ derived from the BBN~\cite{Blinov:2019gcj} and CMB~\cite{Aghanim:2018eyx}.
+The additional $\Delta N_{\rm eff}$ is given by

 where $N_{\rm eff}=3.046$ in the SM.
 When the neutrinos were in the thermal bath, the neutrino energy density $\rho_{\nu}$ can be related to the Standard Model energy density $\rho_{\rm SM}$